 Figure 11.
-Local variability verification for the CMIP5 models (columns) by means of Pearson correlation of cross-correlations between grid points in three geographical bands (rows) between the 1000 individual emulations and the training runs (boxplots).
-The geographical bands cover distances below 2000 km, between 2000 - 15000 km, and beyond 15000 km.
-The examples show the associated 2D histograms for a single emulation and the training run of CESM1(CAM5).
+Local variability verification for the CMIP5 models (columns) by means of the Pearson correlation of cross-correlations between grid points in three geographical bands (rows) between the 1000 individual emulations and the training runs (box plots).
+The geographical bands cover distances below 2000 km (a), between 2000 and 15 000 km (b), and beyond 15 000 km (c).
+The examples show the associated 2-D histograms for a single emulation and the training run of CESM1(CAM5).
 For the CMIP5 models with test runs, the correlation between the quantity in the training run and in each individual test run is indicated by a black cross.
-For all climate model with test runs available, the number of test runs is given in brackets after the model name.
+For all climate models with test runs available, the number of test runs is given in brackets after the model name.

-grid points as a function of distance between them and is thus inherent to the emulator's design.
+able for climate models with larger localization radii (Fig. 7).
+In North Asia (NAS), the underdispersion is strongest for most models (Fig. 12).
+The only region where the emulations are fully reliable is global land.
+The underdispersion on the SREX regional scales is related to the regularization, which dampens covariances between grid points as a function of distance between them and is thus inherent to the emulator's design.
 The results are qualitatively similar for the test runs but, as expected, the deviations from the emulated quantiles tend to be larger in magnitude than for the training runs.
-For most climate models, the strongest deviations in the median of the test runs are observed in global land, Canada/Greenland/Iceland (CGI), and Southern Australia (SAU).
-Out of all climate models, the least optimal fit is obtained for MIROC5 with the emulated median being systematically warmer than the training and especially the test run medians in many regions.
+For most climate models, the strongest deviations in the median of the test runs are observed in global land, Canada-Greenland-Iceland (CGI), and South Australia-New Zealand (SAU).
+Out of all climate models, the least optimal fit is obtained for MIROC5, with the emulated median being systematically warmer than the training and especially the test run medians in many regions.